 In pursuit of its objects the Society may engage in any lawful fund-raising or trading activity, but in no circumstances shall any profit or financial surplus arising from such an activity be distributed to or applied for the personal benefit of any member of the Society or otherwise than in furthering the aims of the Society.

 3. Membership and Subscriptions

-The management of the Society shall be in the hands of a Committee comprising not more than ten members, plus a Chairman, a Vice-Chairman, Secretary, Treasurer and Editor, who shall be the Officers of the Society.
+The management of the Society shall be in the hands of a Committee comprising not more than ten members, plus a Chairman, a Vice-Chairman, Secretary, Treasurer, Membership Secretary and Publicity Officer, who shall be the Officers of the Society.
 The Chairman shall have a casting vote at meetings of members and of the Committee, and the quorum for meetings of the Committee shall be five persons including two officers.

-The Committee shall have power to appoint a Patron, one or two Presidents and not more than ten Vice-Presidents, to further the interests of the Society.
-The Patron, Presidents and Vice-Presidents shall have no vote at meetings of members or of the Committee, except in their capacity as members.
+The Committee shall have power to appoint a Patron, a President and not more than ten Vice-Presidents, to further the interests of the Society.
+The Patron, President and Vice-Presidents shall have no vote at meetings of members or of the Committee, except in their capacity as members.
 The Committee shall have power to appoint sub-committees and to delegate to them such powers as it considers appropriate.

 The Officers and Committee shall be elected for three years by members present in person or by proxy at the Annual General Meeting.
 The Committee shall have power to fill any casual vacancies arising during that period in its membership, and to co-opt additional members as required.

 6. General Meetings